8 Cocktails Bartenders Say They Would Never Order

-Bartenders avoid ordering certain drinks for a number of reasons, be it out of respect for busy staff caught in the middle of a rush or fear of being judged for wanting to drink something that might seem basic or uncool, among other reasons.
-Of course, many bartenders strive to offer a judgment-free environment to guests both inside and outside of the industry, but drink-shaming still happens, and self-consciousness can get the best of all of us once in a while.
-Regardless of the rationale, there are a select few cocktails that seasoned bar professionals unanimously steer clear of ordering.
-Read on to find out what a handful of working bartenders had to say about them.
+Bartenders avoid ordering certain cocktails for a number of reasons, be it out of respect for busy staff caught in the middle of a rush or fear of being judged for wanting to drink something that might seem basic or uncool.
+Regardless of the rationale, there are a select few drinks that seasoned bar professionals and mixologists unanimously steer clear of.
+Read on to hear what they say they would never order and why you might want to reconsider, too.

 Florida bartender Conor Canavan points out a doubly unfortunate frozen drink order: a Miami Vice.
-This cocktail's two components, half strawberry daiquiri and half piña colada, must be made in two separate blenders before being combined—this isn't the worst thing if multiple people have ordered it, but to make just one feels like a bit more work than it's worth.
+This cocktail's two components—half strawberry daiquiri and half piña colada—must be made in two separate blenders before being combined.
 "In my opinion, [it's] the perfect summertime [or] beachside libation," Canavan says.
 "But I know the bartender is cursing me."

 For more bartender and alcohol facts sent to you directly, sign up for our daily newsletter.